SpaceX Starship: Planned launch and landing profile

 Meanwhile, the Starship spacecraft continues accelerating to orbital velocity with its six Raptor engines.
 Once in orbit, the spacecraft is planned to be able to be refueled by another Starship tanker variant.
 Musk has estimated that 8 launches would be needed to refuel a Starship in low Earth orbit completely.
 NASA has estimated that 16 launches in short succession (due to cryogenic propellant boil-off) would be needed to refuel Starship for one lunar landing partially.
 To land on bodies without an atmosphere, such as the Moon, Starship will fire its engines to slow down.
 To land on bodies with an atmosphere, such as the Earth and Mars, Starship first slows by entering the atmosphere using a heat shield.
 The spacecraft would then perform a "belly-flop" maneuver by diving through the atmosphere at a 60° angle to the ground, controlling its fall using four flaps at the front and aft of the spacecraft.
 Shortly before landing, the Raptor engines fire, using fuel from the header tanks, to perform a "landing flip" maneuver to return to a vertical orientation, with the Raptor engines' gimbaling helping to maneuver the craft.
-The HLS and depot cannot reenter the atmosphere, as they lack a thermal protection system, flaps, and other necessary catch hardware.
+Omitting the thermal protection system, flaps, and tower-catch hardware for a guided atmospheric deceleration and "Mechazilla" tower catch allows for significant weight savings on the HLS and depot.

 If Starship's second stage lands on a pad, a mobile hydraulic lift will move it to a transporter vehicle.
 If it lands on a floating platform, it will be transported by a barge to a port and then transported by road.
 The recovered Starship will either be positioned on the launch mount for another launch or refurbished at a SpaceX facility.